Taran-0107/assembler-CO-project-IIITD-/README.md

 errors in the code are checked throughout each of the steps mentioned above, in both the iterations and inside the function

-lastly, if no errors are found the assembly code is printed in the console, in case errors are found, the error which is detected first according to provided code is printed in the console.
+lastly, if no errors are found the assembly code is written to the output file and a message is printed on the terminal, in case errors are found, the error which is detected first is wriiten to the output file and an exception is raised in console

 Group Members